LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 currentMenu: java4python
 ---

 A **data structure** is a programming construct that allows you to aggregate lots of values into one value.
-More simply, a data structure let's us hold on to lots of data in a single place.
+More simply, a data structure lets us hold on to lots of data in a single place.
 In Python, the data structures we used were lists, dictionaries, and tuples.

 Java provides powerful and flexible structures to store data, known as [collections][collections].
 We'll introduce only a few here, but they will be sufficient for all of your basic needs while you get going with Java.